mike-ward/lsv/README.md

 So yeah, I'm a V fan boy, but after 40+ years of programming, I find it refreshing to go back something so easy and enjoyable.

 Finally, take a look at the `lsv` code base.
-The entire code base is **1.2K lines** 🧐.
+The entire code base is **1.5K lines** 🧐.
 Furthermore, the implemention is straightforward.
 No threading, coroutines or fancy memory management.
-Even if you don't know V, I'm betting you can understand the code.
+Even if you don't know V, I'm betting you will understand the code.

 ## Helping Out